lm4552/lm4552.github.io/pages/updates/README.md

 ## Updates
-Here you can find some updates on my projects and also on some other things.
+Here you can find some updates on my projects and other things.

+___

+### New Temperature Control Project
+#### 14th Novemeber 2021

+For repairing an old fridge, I built a simple device to control the cooling according to a temperature measured by a sensor.
+You can find it [here](#/pages/projects/simple_temp_controller/readme.html).

 ___